cloudmesh-community/hid-sp18-409/notebook.md

 * Swagger V2: Makefile - started on 03/05 and completed on 03/05
 * Swagger V3: Dcoker - started on 03/06 and completed on 03/07
 * Project - started on 03/08 and completed on 0x/xx
+* Tutorial - started on 03/12 and completed on 03/xx